Sharing pizza in n dimensions: Concluding remarks

 \section{Concluding remarks}

 The $n$-dimensional volume and the $(n-1)$-dimensional surface volume are both examples of intrinsic volumes; see~\cite{Klain_Rota,Schneider}.
-Can Theorems~\ref{theorem_second_in_introduction}, \ref{theorem_first_in_introduction} and~\ref{theorem_surface_volume} be generalized to all intrinsic volumes?
+In the paper~\cite{Ehrenborg_Morel_Readdy2}, we have generalized Theorem~\ref{theorem_first_in_introduction} to all intrinsic volumes, and more generally, to all valuations on convex subsets of $\Rrr^n$ that are invariant by affine isometries.
+The methods we develop are different from the ones used here.
+However, it is still an open question whether Theorems~\ref{theorem_second_in_introduction} and~\ref{theorem_surface_volume} can be generalized to all intrinsic volumes.
 Naturally, the result is true for the $0$th intrinsic volume, that is, the Euler characteristic.

 Another generalization of the Pizza Theorem is to consider the problem of sharing pizza among more than two people.
 We can use Theorem~\ref{theorem_more_polynomial_pizza_by_sector} to produce such pizza-sharing results for the ball.
-The general idea is that if we consider a sum of terms as in that theorem that has enough symmetries, we will be able to show that it vanishes by the method of Proposition~\ref{proposition_polynomial_Coxeter_arrangement} and Corollary~\ref{corollary_almost_all_the_products}.
-We state one such result in dimension $2$, where we eliminate the assumption that the pizza is a disc.
+The general idea is that if we consider a sum of terms as in that theorem that has enough symmetries, we will be able to show that it vanishes by the method of Proposition~\ref{proposition_polynomial_Coxeter_arrangement} and Theorem~\ref{theorem_almost_all_the_products}.
+We state one such result in dimension $2$, where we can eliminate the assumption that the pizza is a disc.

 \begin{proposition} Let $\Hf$ be a Coxeter arrangement of type $I_{2}(k)$ in the plane $V$, and let $p<k$ be a positive integer dividing $k$.
 Let $K$ be a measurable subset of $V$ with finite volume that is stable by the Coxeter group $W$ of $\Hf$.
-If $k$ is odd, or if $k=2p$ with $p$ odd, we also suppose that $K$ is stable by the Coxeter group of the type $I_2(2k)$ arrangement containing $\Hf$.
+If $k$ is odd, or if $k=2p$ with $p$ odd, we also suppose that $K$ is stable by the Coxeter group of the Coxeter arrangement of type $I_2(2k)$ containing $\Hf$.
 Let $T_{0}, T_{1}, \ldots, T_{2k-1}$ be the chambers of $\Hf$.
-For $a\in V$ such that $K$ contains the convex hull of the set $\{w(a)\ :\ w\in W\}$, \footnote{This condition holds for example if $K$ is convex and $0\in K+a$.} the following sum is independent of $0 \leq r \leq p-1$:
+For $a\in V$ such that $K$ contains the convex hull of the set $\{w(a) : w\in W\}$,\footnote{This condition holds for example if $K$ is convex and $0\in K+a$.} the following sum is independent of $0 \leq r \leq p-1$:

 \end{proposition} In short, $p$ people can share a pizza and have $2k/p$ slices each.

 \begin{proof}[Proof of Proposition~\ref{proposition_k_people}.]
 If $T$ is a chamber of the arrangement $\Hf$ and $K$ is a measurable subset with finite volume, we deduce from point~(i) of Theorem~\ref{theorem_reduction} that